JesseEmond/blitz-2025-registration/README.md

 Note that the above, if used for all RNG purposes, gives perfect per-threat determinism!
 This means that we don't have to guess or recover an initial seed to clone the game -- we already know it (`0`).

 As a side note, it's worth being aware of the limits of a custom random number generation algorithm like this.
 This algorithm is described on [this stackoverflow post](https://stackoverflow.com/questions/521295/seeding-the-random-number-generator-in-javascript/19303725#19303725), where we can find that someone [plotted the bias](https://jsfiddle.net/bhrLT/17/) of this RNG towards 0.0 and 1.0.
-Also shouldn't the seed start at `1`, like in the example?
+Also, shouldn't the seed start at `1`, like in the example?
 (We'll revisit this later)

 ##### Possible Directions
 A couple threats will consider "what are my possible directions" when making choices.
 The [decompiled code](https://github.com/JesseEmond/blitz-2025-registration/blob/a179249c7b6a6c618dab7975739a3f4ee013114f/disassembled_js/490a918d96484178d4b23d814405ac87/challenge/threats/threat.decomp.js#L123-L228) for it is a bit verbose, but the important bits are:
 - It will only return directions where there is no wall;
 - It will process the directions in the order `[left, right, up, down]`.

 The latter is important to match the server's logic exactly.

 The code is equivalent to something like: